dmore/NimSyscallPacker-red-packer-assembly-PE-or-shellcode-into-binary-loader-x33fcon/README.md

     --keyfile keyfile  File to read key from
-    --dnsKey    Use remote DNS TXT Record as key which is retrieved on runtime --dnsdomain sub.example.com    Specify a subdomain to use for the DNS TXT Record --output filename    Filename for encrypted exe/dll --arguments hardcodedArgs  compile the following arguments to the encrypted exe/dll --metadata    Set custom resource file information (cmd icon, CMD description, ntdll metadata for dlls by default)
+    --dnsKey    Use remote DNS TXT Record as key which is retrieved on runtime --dnsdomain sub.example.com    Specify a subdomain to use for the DNS TXT Record --environmentalKey value    Use environmental key (domain,username) to encrypt with domain -> enumerate the current domain on runtime and use that as key username -> enumerate the current username on runtime and use that as key --output filename    Filename for encrypted exe/dll --arguments hardcodedArgs  compile the following arguments to the encrypted exe/dll --metadata    Set custom resource file information (cmd icon, CMD description, ntdll metadata for dlls by default)